-Other characters cling on to their Indianness.
+Other characters cling to their Indianness.
 The courtesan Saeeda Bai still performs at mehfils, and hosts lovers, like the ghazal aficionado Maan Kapoor, at her residence.
 Wealthy landlords and princes, such as the Nawab of Baitar, can still patronise musicians and the arts.
-Many within the Mehras’ social circle, such as Mr. Mahesh Kapoor’s family, are much more comfortable in Hindi or Urdu than in English.
-Meanwhile, a new generation of Indians, who speak English with Indian accents, are beginning to take over industry and public lives in India.
+Many within the Mehras’ social circle, such as Mr Mahesh Kapoor’s family, are much more comfortable in Hindi or Urdu than in English.
+Meanwhile, a new generation of Indians, who speak English with Indian accents, are beginning to take over the industry and public lives in India.

 Seth weaves this question of what it means to be Indian into the social and political setting of his book as well.
 Mahesh Kapoor’s pet project, the Zamindari Abolition Bill, is part of a series of land reforms that new governments brought about in the 1950s, while the Nawab of Baitar’s writ petition is only one of many challenges to these laws in the early years of constitutional litigation.

-The judges of the High Courts, Lata’s brother’s father-in-law Justice Chatterji among them, must now grapple with the new constitution and its writ petitions, before Public Interest Litigation was commonplace.
+The judges of the High Courts, Lata’s brother’s father-in-law Justice Chatterji among them, must now grapple with the new constitution and its writ petitions before Public Interest Litigation was commonplace.
 This is an India that is still coming to terms with elections, with being in control of its political destiny, with the meaning of secularism and – tragically – communal riots over sites of religious worship.

-An independent India, and the newly independent Indians, must now confront these questions head on.
+An independent India, and the newly independent Indians, must now confront these questions head-on.
 And confront, they do, in public and in private.
 Seth’s characters navigate their personal relationships through the lens of these public events.
 Friendships between Hindus and Muslims, the upper caste and lower caste, politicians and the soon-to-be-displaced, these are lines that form between people and sometimes despite their best efforts.